DataBiosphere/toil/README.md

                         in series on a single node/core of the cluster. default=30
     --maxLogFileSize=MAXLOGFILESIZE
-                        The maximum size of a batchjob log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
+                        The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
 Default is 50 kilobytes, default=50120 --command=COMMAND   The command to run (which will generate subsequent